-You can find 1600 audio files of Billy Graham's sermons, spanning the years from 1949 through 2006, at the Billy Graham Audio Archives, a site maintained by the Billy Graham Evangelistic Association.
+You can find 1600 audio files of Billy Graham's sermons, spanning the years from 1949 through 2006, at the BGEA's Billy Graham Audio Archives, a site maintained by the Billy Graham Evangelistic Association.
 Another page at the same sites has links to video sermons.

 The Archives contains relatively few written or printed transcripts of Mr. Graham's sermons.
 However, we do have a few, such as those in Collection 12 (box 15-folder 46, 23-17, 23-18, 23-19, 23-20, 23-21, 23-22), 15 Collection 15 (box 3-folder 4), Collection 17 (box 36-folder 42), Collection 19 (7-1), Collection 48(box 12-folder 36), Collection 74(box 7-folders 1,2), Collection 191(box 2-folders 1 through 4), Collection 214 (1-30), Collection 360 (some newspapers during early BGEA crusades printed full or nearly full-text transcripts of Graham's sermons), Collection 506 (2-4, 9-6), and Collection 544 (50-4).
 However, to use these materials you must come to the Archives and you can only make (or have made) photocopies of materials from any collection deposited here by the BGEA after receiving BGEA approval.
 (Forms to request permission are available from the Archives.)Our web site does contain an almost complete set of the sermons Rev. Graham preached at the 1958 Charlotte, North Carolina Crusade.
 Click to read these.
 There are also audio and moving images of Billy Graham sermons from the 1949 Christ for Greater Los Angeles campaign and the 1957 New York City campaign in the Archives web sites about those meetings.